Greatest Literature banner

 And this is just the beginning of the levels of disorientation Dick puts his readers through.

-If you take it all seriously, as I do, you might agree with the cover blurb on my copy: "Philip K. Dick explores mysteries that were once the property of St. Paul and Aquinas...moving as well as genuinely visionary."
+If you take it all seriously, you might agree with the cover blurb on an old copy of the book: "Philip K. Dick explores mysteries that were once the property of St. Paul and Aquinas...moving as well as genuinely visionary."

 If you’re a hardcore science fiction fan, you might bewail what Dick hath wrought on this once straight-shooting genre.